Is vampire power taking a bite out of your power bill?

 It's called "vampire power" and it takes a "bite" out of your power bill because when something's plugged into the wall, it's still drawing power even if it's off.

 Think of a plugged-in, turned-off coffee pot like a slow leak on a hose.
-Expect the water trickling out would be your power bill slowly going up.
+Except the water trickling out would be your power bill slowly going up.

 So, it's worth checking all your outlets to see what you can unplug.

-Plugged in electronics that are on, but not in use also use standby power.
+Plugged in electronics that are on, but not in use, are also using standby power.
 A great example is a cable TV box.

-Even though we turn off the TV, it's easy to leave the cable box on.
-Doing this ends up costing you $23 each year, on average, per cable box, according to Duke Energy's vampire power calculator
+When we turn off the TV, it's easy to leave the cable box on.
+Doing this ends up costing you $23 each year, on average, per cable box, according to Duke Energy's vampire power calculator.

 But what about things you don't want to unplug?